avmesquita/catalog-pro/README.md

       device: '/media/avmesquita/DADOS/_album/Transcoded'
 ```

-P.S: 'videos' volume is used to input and 'transcoded_videos' is to output files.
+P.S: 'videos' volume is used to input and 'transcoded_videos' is used to output files.

 ## BUILD & START